oschrenk/notes/hibernate.md

 	 .addScalar("BIRTHDATE", Hibernate.DATE)
 	This query specified:

-This will return Object arrays, but now it will not use ResultSetMetadata but will instead explicitly get the ID, NAME and BIRTHDATE column as respectively a Long, String and a Short from the underlying resultset.
+This will return `Object` arrays, but now it will not use `ResultSetMetadata` but will instead explicitly get the `ID`, `NAME` and `BIRTHDATE` column as respectively a `Long`, `String` and a `Short` from the underlying resultset.
 This also means that only these three columns will be returned, even though the query is using `*` and could return more than the three listed columns.